What to Eat in Seoul | 4 Super Fresh Foods to Try in Spring

 Seoul Food Guide | Where to Eat Jjajangmyeon

 Jjajangmyeon holds the crown for one of the most ordered delivery items, but you can also eat this in Chinese-Korean restaurants all over the country.
-You’ll find them EVERYWHERE, so just keep your eyes open on any food street, or mall food court.
+You’ll find them EVERYWHERE, so just keep your eyes open on any food street, or in any mall food court.

 If you’re looking for something a little special, head to totally off the beaten path Gunsan in Jeollabuk-do, and try it at Binhaewon.
 This is an official registered historic site, famous for its mul jjajang, and ethnic Han Chinese architecture.